schmich/tome/README.md

 Tome is a lightweight password manager with a humane command-line interface.

-Tome stores your passwords in a single encrypted database file which you manage with a single master password.
+Tome stores your passwords in an encrypted file which you manage with a single master password.
 You can keep track of multiple complex passwords without having to remember any of them.

 *Disclaimer* I am not a security expert.
 I've only had limited formal training in security and cryptography.